yvdriess/precipes/samples/exome/README.md

   - hg19 dbsnp
     - `Mills_and_1000G_gold_standard.indels.hg19.vcf` in: `data/reference/known_sites`

-*Input Files*
+***Input Files***
   - 1000Genome NA12878 (phase 3) fastq.gz files in: `data/exome`

 `exome_sample_list.txt` contains a list of all sample names considered in the `run_exome_experiment.sh` script.
-If you have the space (557GB) you can fetch the entire list from ```wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/data/NA12878/sequence_read/```.
+If you have the space (557GB) you can fetch the entire list with ```wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/data/NA12878/sequence_read/```.
 Typically you will want to run only run a handful of exome samples, passing `-s 32` to `run_exome_experiment.sh` will run the first 32 samples in `exome_sample_list.txt` in parallel.
 You can thus make due with only fetching the necessary read files.
 Be warned that 32 samples run with only one worker on one compute node runs for nearly a week!

+Alternatively, you can provide your own fastq.gz read files in `data/exome`, provided you modify `exome_sample_list.txt`.